Ultimate Perlite Guide to Boost Your Garden in 2020

 In your garden beds, apply a 2-inch layer as you spread on compost and other soil amendments in the spring.
 Work it into the top 6 to 12 inches of soil.
 One application will help keep your soil light and loose for several years.

 Perlite is also an excellent medium for storing bulbs over winter, keeping them fresh for planting in spring.
-Just set alternate layers of perlite and bulbs, cover with more perlite and store in a cool, dark, dry place.
+Just set alternate layers of the medium and bulbs, cover with more of the medium and store in a cool, dark, dry place.

 Perlite is an excellent medium for storing bulbs over winter